Ediitorial Policy

 The International Conference on Catholic Heritage in Georgia brings together scholars working on the historical, theological, cultural, artistic, and social dimensions of Catholic presence and influence in Georgia.
 Because the subject intersects religious history, intercultural dialogue, archival research, and heritage studies, the conference recognizes its particular responsibility to uphold the highest standards of scholarly integrity, sensitivity, and academic rigor.

 Conference editorial policy is rooted in transparency, fairness, and respect for intellectual diversity.
-The Conference does not serve ideological, confessional, or institutional agendas; rather, it provides an academic platform for critical and evidence-based research.
+The conference does not serve ideological, confessional, or institutional agendas; rather, it provides an academic platform for critical and evidence-based research.
 Editorial decisions are made independently by the Scientific Committee and are guided exclusively by scholarly merit, originality, methodological soundness, and relevance to the conference theme.

 Scholarly Responsibility and Authorship